Frequently Asked Questions

 - Q. When will the app be available?
 A. It's available now.

 - Q. Can I prepare my character ahead of time?
 A. Yes!
-In fact, it is required that you have your character equipped before the event starts.
+In fact, it is HIGHLY RECOMMENDED that you have your character equipped before the event starts.
 Please use the app referenced above.